Skip to content

 Self Initiative

 Google is a free resource.
 Take initiative and research any concerns you might have.
-Scan the files with a more favorable anti-virus such as Malwarebytes or Bitdefender, or run it in a virtual machine or sandboxed environment for more efficiency.
+Scan the files with a more reputable anti-virus such as Malwarebytes or BitDefender, or run it in a virtual machine or sandboxed environment for more efficiency.
 Pirating comes with it's share of risk due to the nature of it, and if you're unable to determine the legitimacy of a file on your own, you may be better off paying for your software.